 They had several concerns such as a contract with the teacher, how should the teacher be paid, and could the group qualify for 501c3 tax exempt status as an educational organization?

 There are several options for homeschool organizations who are trying to decide how to structure themselves.
 I advised the leader from CA to read this article:

-I offered a private phone consultation and discussed the concerns and options with the leader from MD.
+I discussed the concerns and options with the leader from MD.
 I explained that I doubted the IRS would grant 501c3 “qualified charity” status to a group with only seven families.
 An IRS qualified charity is supposed to serve a public good, not the needs of only seven families.